stonecharioteer/blog/_drafts/authorization-using-oso.md

 ### What Happened?

-Under the hood, `oso` evaluates Polar rules and loads them into the `oso.Oso` object that we create.
+Under the hood, Oso evaluates Polar rules and loads them into the `oso.Oso` object that we create.
 Those rules dictate the outcome of `oso_object.is_allowed` calls.
 But here's a question for you: